Summer Theme and Centers for Preschoolers

 Love,

 P.D.
 Please let me know if you like any of these activities, or if you came up with some other ideas for your classroom.
-I will love to post them as well.
+I would love to post them as well.